janeonuorah/Shy/README.md

 Created as part of a product management internship (HNGi13), Shy addresses a real gap in how we approach event attendance for anxious individuals.

----

-Made with 💙 for everyone who's ever wanted to go somewhere but couldn't face going alone.